nolanbradshaw/EasyToChange/README.md

 ## Configuring Extra File Extensions

-EYou can configure additional file extensions to support through VS Code settings:
+You can configure additional file extensions to support through VS Code settings:

 1. Open VS Code settings.
 2. Search for `Easy to Change`